 NJAA members are professional audiologists who are university trained and licensed to practice audiology within the State of New Jersey.
-You can find an audiologist in New Jersey by clicking on the map on the right.
+You can find an audiologist in New Jersey by clicking above.

 On December 7, 2016 the Food and Drug Administration (FDA) launched a process to facilitate the availability of over the counter hearing aids, similar to how consumers can now buy simple corrective lenses over the counter.
 As a first step, the FDA has announced that it does not intend to enforce the requirement for American adults to get a medical evaluation or sign a waiver before obtaining most hearing aids.
 It appears, however, that this decision may be regulated by each state.
 In NJ, we need to wait until the NJ Hearing Aid Dispensers Examining Committee (HADEC) deliberates and issues an announcement regarding the medical evaluation/waiver issue.
 Until then, dispensing audiologists should continue to obtain medical evaluations or waivers for their adult hearing aid users.